fetian-debug/fetian-debug/README.md

 - 🔭 I’m currently working on  Bachelor of Software Engineering

-- 🌱 I’m currently learning Mobile Applications
+- 🌱 I’m currently learning Web developer.

 - 📫 How to reach me:
 - phone: +2010090216